suncoast-devs/handbook/lessons/react-intro/index.md

 > each state in your application, and React will efficiently update and render
 > just the right components when your data changes.

-> Build encapsulated components that manage their own state, then compose them
+> Build encapsulated components that manage their state, then compose them to
-> to make complex UIs.
+> make complex UIs.

 > We don’t make assumptions about the rest of your technology stack, so you can
 > develop new features in React without rewriting existing code.